grid-line

 Instead, many younger workers have shown to be more committed to employers who take a strong stance on environmental sustainability.

-As companies' ability to increase wages reaches a cap, and the lower bounds of a reduced work week get tested, its likely brand stance will become an increasingly common strategy for attracting and retaining employees.
+As companies' ability to increase wages reaches a cap, and the lower bounds of a reduced work week get tested, it is likely that brand stance will become an increasingly common strategy for attracting and retaining employees.

 Conclusion

-While the COVID-19pandemic accelerated many of the workplace trends explained above, their foundations were in place well before the pandemic.
+While COVID-19 accelerated many of the workplace trends explained above, their foundations were in place well before the pandemic.

 From the increasing trend toward wellness, to society’s growing preference for all things digital, the combination of culture and technology lie at the heart of how the modern workplace is shifting.

-Combined with the current state of the economy, we expect many of these trends to continue into the mid-2020s and beyond.
+Combined with the current state of the economy and the rapid development of AI, we expect many of these trends to continue into the late 2020s and beyond.